Ziolo1999/Machine-Learning/Final_report.md

 <br>

 <font size=4>We compared previous model to one which do not have any interactions to verify whether they improve our results.
-The results revaled that model do not differ significantly.
-Thus, we decided to stay with the last one.</font>
+They revealed that model do not differ significantly.
+Thus, we decided to stay with the last, more simple one.</font>

 ```r